Bayt-al-Hikmah/React/Workshop3/Workshop3.md

 - Implementing Client-Side Routing with React Router.
 - Managing global state with Context API.
 - Accessing the DOM directly using `useRef`.
-## The Lifecycle of a Component
+## Managing Side Effects
 In the previous workshops, our components were relatively simple: they rendered UI based on props and state.
 However, real applications need to interact with the "outside world."
 They need to fetch data, change the document title, or set up subscriptions.
 These are called Side Effects.
 ### The `useEffect` Hook
 The `useEffect` hook lets us perform side effects in function components.
-We can think of it as a way to say: "Run this code _after_ React updates the DOM."
+We can think of it as a way to say: "Run this code after React updates the DOM."
 ```jsx
 import { useEffect, useState } from 'react';